SEMPATAP THERMAL SOLID WALL INSULATION

 SEMPATAP THERMAL is as simple as wallpaper to apply with hardly any mess and can be decorated with virtually any finish – emulsion, wallpaper – it can even be tiled.
 SEMPATAP THERMAL can be redecorated with no problem and has a life expectancy of 30 years.
 It can be easily applied on a DIY basis and there is an application DVD available for all homeowners living in hard to heat homes wishing to undertake DIY insulation.

-Another big benefit is SEMPATAP THERMAL solid wall insulation can be applied on a rolling programme when each room is being decorated – thus keeping any disruption to a minimum and also keeping outlay costs to a minimum SEMPATAP THERMAL.
+Another big benefit is SEMPATAP THERMAL solid wall insulating can be applied on a rolling programme when each room is being decorated – thus keeping any disruption to a minimum and also keeping outlay costs to a minimum SEMPATAP THERMAL.
 It has been tested by the National Physical Laboratory and figures produced by the Building Research Establishment show considerable carbon saving.
 It will reduce the ‘u’ value by nearly 30%.
 In fact on a three bedroom semi detached house the annual carbon savings are 798kg, 119kg higher than cavity fill.

 The energy savings using SEMPATAP THERMAL are dramatic providing warmer living conditions within the home, helping to lower heating bills and reducing heat loss through cold walls.
 SEMPATAP THERMAL can be used to insulate cold walls and can also be applied to ceilings, it can be installed in any type of solid wall home including solid brick, solid stone, concrete and homes with mansard roofs, dormer ceilings and park homes.